Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Problems

 \section{Problems}

 Let $G$ be a group of permutations on a finite set $X$, and let $t\in T(X)$ be a transformation.
 Denote by $\langle G,t\rangle$ the semigroup generated by $G$ and $t$.
-When $G$ has special properties (as defined in the classes of groups and classification theorems in \cite{AABCS21,ABC21,ABC21b,ABC19,ACS17,AACDHL17,ABCRS16,AAC16,AC16,AC14,ABC13,ACMN13,AMS11}), the semigroups $\langle G,t\rangle$, for all non-permutations $t\in T(X)$, have a rich structure and deep interconnections with permutation groups, automata theory, combinatorics, and geometry.
-Therefore, it seems especially instructive to solve the following problem.
+When $G$ has special properties (as defined in the classes of groups and classification theorems in \cite{AABCS21,ABC21,ABC21b,ABC19,ACS17,AACDHL17,ABCRS16,AAC16,AC16,AC14,ABC13}), the semigroups $\langle G,t\rangle$, for all non-permutations $t\in T(X)$, have a rich structure and deep interconnections with permutation groups, automata theory, combinatorics, and geometry.
+Therefore it seems instructive to solve the following problem.

-\begin{que} Let $X$ be a finite set, and let $\sim$ be any conjugacy considered in this paper.
-Let $G$ be a permutation group belonging to a class of permutation groups or appearing in the classification theorems of the papers mentioned above.
-Characterize conjugacy $\sim$ in $\langle G,t\rangle$, where $t\in T(X)$. \end{que}
+\begin{que} Let $G$ be a group of permutations on a finite set $X$ and assume $G$ belongs to an interesting class of permutation groups or appears in the classification theorems of the papers mentioned above.
+Let $t\in T(X)$ and let $\sim$ be any conjugacy considered in this paper.
+Characterize $\sim$ in $\langle G,t\rangle$. \end{que}